 Access Code and Green Start Button

-Before the operator can start a disinfecting and sanitizing cycle, heat cycle, drying cycle or lock the doors, the operator must enter an “Access Code,” a sequence of numbers given to the operator then open the doors to the ZONO and press a green “start” button inside the ZONO.
+Before the operator can start a disinfecting and sanitizing cycle, heat cycle, drying cycle or lock the door(s), the operator must enter an “Access Code,” (a sequence of numbers given to the operator) on the Display.
+Then, the operator must open the door(s) of the ZONO™ Cabinet and press a green “start” button inside the ZONO™ Cabinet.
+This ensures the operator has looked inside the ZONO™ Cabinet to make sure a person is not inside.
+Finally, the operator will press the box to start the appropriate cycle or lock the door.
 The same “Access Code” is used to unlock the door.
-The magnetic lock prevents the operator from opening the door if it is unsafe.
+The access code must be entered to ensure no one except authorized users can open the door.

 Magnetic Lock